Here are some of the most frequently asked questions we get asked. If you have another question that isn't covered here then please contact us.

 Is there a guarantee for my Brintons carpet?

-All our carpets are made to consistent quality standards and we are confident you will be delighted with your purchase.
+All Brintons carpets are made to consistent quality standards and we are confident you will be delighted with your purchase.
 In the unlikely event that you have a complaint as a result of a manufacturing fault, we guarantee to rectify or replace the carpet to ensure your total satisfaction.
-Please take time to read the Brintons Promise here and don’t forget to register your purchase.
+If you have any problems at all then please get in touch with us.
+All we ask is that you keep a proof of purchase from your retailer.

 What type of vacuum cleaner would be best for my Brintons carpet?